-As indicated earlier in this report, the women's shoes produced by Sbicca of California, Inc. retailed in the range of \$20 to \$26 a pair.
-As shown in the table below, about 13 percent of domestic production of women's nonrubber footwear in 1972 was sold at estimated retail selling price at \$20 to \$28 a pair.
+As indicated earlier in this report, the women's shoes produced by Sbicca of California, Inc., retailed in the range of \$20 to \$26 a pair.

+As shown in the table below, about 13 percent of domestic production of women's nonrubber footwear in 1972 was sold at estimated retail prices of \$20 to \$28 a pair.